Dr Adam Schwartz

 Associate Director, Jao Tsung-I Academy of Sinology

-With his specialty in the Chinese writing system and scribal culture and semiotics, Dr Adam Schwartz embodies the research ethos of the HKBU Faculty of Arts in its dedication to understanding and preserving vital elements of Chinese cultural heritage.
-Dr Schwartz (PhD, University of Chicago, 2013) has held a joint appointment as Assistant Professor in the Department of Chinese Language and Literature and the Jao Tsung-I Academy of Sinology since 2017, and he has served as Associate Director of the Jao Tsung-I Academy of Sinology since 2018.
+Dr Schwartz (PhD, University of Chicago, 2013) has held a joint appointment as Assistant Professor in the Department of Chinese Language and Literature and the Jao Tsung-i Academy of Sinology since 2017, and has served as Associate Director of the Jao Tsung-i Academy of Sinology since 2018.

-Dr Schwartz has demonstrated both depth and versatility in communicating the purpose, meaning and impact of his research in the areas of oracle bone inscriptions, bronze inscriptions, bamboo manuscripts, and the Yijing to the academic community and wider public alike.
-He has also managed to show the societal context of achievements and the field of research by proactively collaborating with highly acclaimed institutions such as The Queen’s College, Oxford, and the Center for Research on Excavated Texts and Paleography, Fudan University (Shanghai).
-He has established links with leading institutions in the discipline and also enhanced the University's visibility in the international academic community.
+Dr Schwartz has demonstrated both depth and versatility in communicating the purpose, meaning and impact of his research in the areas of oracle bone and bronze inscriptions, bamboo and silk manuscripts, and classics like the Yìjīng 易經and Shījīng詩經to the academic community and wider public alike.
+He has also managed to show the societal context of achievements and the field of research by proactively collaborating with highly acclaimed institutions such as The Queen’s College, Oxford and the Center for Research on Excavated Texts and Paleography, Fudan University (Shanghai).
+He has established long-term cooperation with leading institutions in the discipline and also enhanced the University's visibility in the international academic community.

 - HKBU Faculty/School/Academy of Visual Arts Performance Award for Young Researcher (2019-20)

 - Schwartz, Adam C. The Oracle Bone Inscriptions from Huayuanzhuang East: Translated with an introduction and commentary.
-Library of Sinology Volume 3.
-Berlin: De Gruyter Mouton, 2019. https://www.degruyter.com/viewbooktoc/product/482226?rskey=FLq4pK&result=2
+Library of Sinology, volume 3.
+Berlin: De Gruyter Mouton, 2019.

-- Schwartz, Adam C. “Deictic Pictographs and a Reappraisal of the Primary Meanings of Di 帝and Kong 孔.”
+- Schwartz, Adam C. “Deictic Pictographs and a Reappraisal of the Primary Meanings of Di帝and Kong孔.”
 Dialogue of Four Pristine Writing Systems.
 Eds.
-Chen, Kuang Yu, Dietrich Tschanz & Tu Ching-i.
-New Jersey: Confucius Institute of Rutgers University, 2019.
-125-154.
+Kuang Yu Chen, Dietrich Tschanz and Tu Ching-i.
+New Jersey: Confucius Institute of Rutgers University, 2019, 125-154.